JohanHelm/cli_youtube/README.md

 INSTALLATION
+Demand make on your system
+1. apt install make
-1. paste install.sh at your device home directory
+2. paste Makefile at your device home directory
-2. make it executable by chmod 744 install.sh
-3. execute it
+3. make

 USAGE